AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 ### 🧭 Strategic Communication & Executive Fluency

 - **Strategic Communication Across Leadership Levels** — Developing the ability to communicate clearly across technical and non-technical audiences, build trust, and adapt messaging for executives, peers, and teams.
-This includes understanding the role of both quantitative (data, metrics) and qualitative (narratives, user stories) insights — and when to bring each forward for maximum influence.
+This includes understanding the role of both quantitative (data, metrics) and qualitative (narratives, user stories) insights, and when to bring each forward for maximum influence.
 - **Executive Communication: Brevity, Clarity & Structure** — Crafting proposals, summaries, and strategic communications for senior leaders requires precision and focus.
 Practice expressing your core idea in 500 words, then 250, then a single sentence.
 Use readability tools (e.g., Flesch Reading Ease) and transition words to improve flow and impact.
 - **Never Split the Difference: Negotiating As If Your Life Depended On It** – Chris Voss Former FBI hostage negotiator shares tactical negotiation techniques that apply to business and everyday life.
 Essential for mastering influence and strategic conversations that lead to better outcomes.